The tracking detector of the FASER experiment: Interlock and Detector control system

 \subsection{The DCS system}

 The DCS system is the central location where all monitoring data from the TIM boards as well as from the power supplies come together and is stored persistently into a database.
 Additionally, it provides high level controls of all the power supplies.
 The software is, therefore, capable of executing automatic actions in case the detector is leaving the operation parameter space indicated by one of the many available sensors.
-Due to the significantly larger number of sensor readings in the DCS system compared to the interlock system, a more sophisticated warning and protection scheme can be implemented at the cost of the dependence on a software process.
-Details of the DCS system is described in~\cite{FASER:2021cpr}.
+Due to the significantly larger number of sensor readings in the DCS system compared to the interlock system (see \cref{sec:TIM}), a more sophisticated warning and protection scheme can be implemented.
+It should be noted however that this is not a safety system and does not replace the actual interlock system as it depends on a software process.
+Details of the DCS system are described in~\cite{FASER:2021cpr}.